Martin boundaries and asymptotic behavior of branching random walks: Proofs

-\begin{proof}[Proof of Proposition~\ref{prop:fbrw}] When $\nu_x$ does not depend on $x$ then, trivially, for every function $g$ defined on $U$ we have that $g(x)=g(y)$ implies $\nu_x=\nu_y$.
-Thus, this condition is unnecessary and can be removed from (a), (b) and (c) in the statement of Proposition~\ref{prop:fbrwgen} obtaining the statement of Proposition~\ref{prop:fbrw}. \end{proof}
+\begin{proof}[Proof of Proposition~\ref{prop:fbrw}] When $\nu_x$ does not depend on $x \in U$ then, the family $\{\nu_x\}_{x \in G}$ is trivially $g$-invariant, for every function $g$ defined on $U$.
+Thus, this condition is unnecessary and can be removed from the statement of Proposition~\ref{prop:fbrwgen} obtaining the statement of Proposition~\ref{prop:fbrw} when $Y$ is finite. \end{proof}